reedoooo/reading-notes/301-Notes/note-frame retrospectives.md

 # Retrospective

 - Write a retrospective as though you were me by filling in any generic information that I do not provide.
 The retrospective a) must be written in paragraph form, b) must fill provide missing information and text to put the pragraph together, and c) must consider the answers to the following questions:
   - What did we do today?
-We did a coding challenge that had questions about the use of Array.filter().
+We did a coding challenge that had questions about the use of Array.blank().
 We did a lab in which we had to add a Modal to the website we've been building.
   - What went well, that I might forget if I don’t write down?
     * Answer:
   - What did I learn today?